open-quantum-safe/liboqs/README.md

 	- `example_kem`: Minimal runnable example showing the usage of the KEM API
 	- `example_sig`: Minimal runnable example showing the usage of the signature API
 	- `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components
+	- `test_portability`: Simple test harnesses for checking cross-CPU code portability; requires presence of `qemu`; proper operation validated only on Ubuntu

 	The test suite can be run using